spscatena/1-DOM-scripting/readme.md

 - React, NODE, MongoDB, ExpressJS
 - Visual Studio Code and the Terminal
 - Git and Github
-- SASS and Styled Components - for CSS
+- SASS and Styled Components (CSS in JS)

 ## VSCode